ishaanbedi/Voyager/README.md

 To report bugs or request new features, please open an issue on GitHub.

-If you encounter any vulnerabilities, please reach out to me directly at [hi@ishaanbedi.in](mailto:hi@ishaanbedi.in) if it involves sensitive information or security concerns.
+If you encounter any vulnerabilities, please reach out to me directly at [hey@ishaanbedi.com](mailto:hey@ishaanbedi.com) if it involves sensitive information or security concerns.

 ## License